Ding Dong (Brooklyn Nine-Nine): Plot

 The precinct is notified that Commissioner Wuntch (Kyra Sedgwick) has died.
 Unlike the rest of the precinct, Holt (Andre Braugher) reacts happily to the news until he is sent a last video from Wuntch, who says she wants him to organize her memorial.
 She did this because high-ranking members of the police are going to attend and she set up Holt to speak honestly (meaning with furious anger) about her in front of them, which would thus damage his career.

 Holt receives help from Rosa (Stephanie Beatriz) and Amy (Melissa Fumero), with the latter experiencing emotional overdrive, side effects from taking hormones her doctor had prescribed.
 At the funeral, Holt meets Adam (Michael McDonald), who describes himself as Wuntch's true nemesis, causing Holt to become jealous.
 The two initially get along but while Holt prepares to make his speech, Adam reveals himself as Wuntch's nephew and plays a video where Holt recites a speech talking crudely about Wuntch.
 However, Holt reveals that the memorial is not the real one, as he hired the members of local improv troupes to act as NYPD members because he knew Wuntch would have one last trick up her sleeve.
-At Wuntch's actual memorial, Holt realizes he will actually miss her and that their mutual loathing made them both better officers, and expresses sincere condolences on her passing.
+At Wuntch's actual memorial, Holt realizes he will actually miss her and that their mutual loathing made them both better officers, and expresses sincere condolences on her death.

-Jake (Andy Samberg) says that he has four tickets to the world premiere of Kwazy Kupcakes: The Movie.
-He offers the tickets to both Terry (Terry Crews) and Boyle's (Joe Lo Truglio) children.
+Jake (Andy Samberg) says that he has four tickets to the world premiere of Kwazy Kupcakes: The Movie, leading Terry (Terry Crews) and Boyle (Joe Lo Truglio) to try to convince him to take their respective children to the movie.
 Unsure of whom to choose, Jake has them decide and they both decide to fight in boxing, which ends with both suffering dangerous injuries.
-This prompts Jake to officially decide: he will take all three children to the movie by himself and leave Terry and Boyle at home.
+This prompts Jake to officially decide: he will take all three children to the movie by himself and leave Terry and Boyle at home, which the two don't end up minding since it means they have a free night away from their kids.

 In the last scene, Amy reveals to Jake that the side effects she is experiencing were not in her prescriptions so she contacted the doctor.
 It is then revealed that Amy is in fact pregnant and she and Jake embrace in happiness.
+Boyle, sensing this, wakes up in the middle of the night with a start.